sfrdmn/node-imagemap-resizer/README.md

 Problem: You've got all these imagemaps, but if you resize their respective images, they break!
 So here's a handy Node module to resize those imagemaps for ya

+To run the example do a `npm install && make example`

 ## Example usage

+*Note* imagemap-resizer only supports images which are already loaded.
+If you call it on an unloaded image, it'll likely break

 ```Javascript
 var createResizer = require('imagemap-resizer')